 Free British Columbia Sublease Agreement Template

-A British Columbia Sublease Agreement allows a tenant to rent out their unit to another person while still keeping the original lease active.
-It is a useful option when you need to move out for a short time but don’t want to lose your rental.
+A British Columbia Sublease Agreement allows a tenant to temporarily rent their unit to another person while keeping the original lease active.
+It is commonly used when someone needs to leave for a short period because of work, travel, family reasons, or studies but still wants to keep the rental unit.

 Free British Columbia Sublease Agreement Template